astraload/meteor-apm-server/README.md

 ## Meteor apm settings
+Environment variable `MAIL_FROM` allow redefining the from field in Alert emails.

 Environment variable `METRICS_LIFETIME` sets the maximum lifetime of the metrics.
 Old metrics are removed after each aggregation.
 The default value is 604800000 (1000 * 60 * 60 * 24 * 7 ^= 7 days).
 You can set any custom value (for ex.
 259200000 = 3 days) with:
 ```